cscart/docs/en/user_guide/addons/social_login/index.rst

 Settings
 ********

-To manage the following settings, gp to the **Add-ons → Manage add-ons** section, find the **Social login** add-on, and clock on its name.
+To manage the following settings, gp to the **Add-ons → Manage add-ons** section, find the **Social login** add-on, and click on its name.

 .. note ::